CSCfi/csc-user-guide/docs/cloud/fgci/fgci-grid-certificates.md

     If you get error message saying  _You are not allowed to self enroll_, then your home organization is not yet compatible with the Sertigo portal and you should contact local network management to fix this issue.

-4. In the Digital certificate enrollment page, check that your personal infromation is corret.
+4. In the Digital certificate enrollment page, check that your personal information is correct.
-In the**Certificate Profile** selection, choose: **GÉANT IGTF-MICS Personal** and Use **Generate RSA** option for the Private Key selection.
+In the **Certificate Profile** selection, choose: **GÉANT IGTF-MICS Personal** and Use **Generate RSA** option for the Private Key selection.
 Finally define and verify a **password** for your certificate and press **submit** button.

 The PKCS12 formatted certificate id now exported to the download folder of your browser.
-Default name for the ceritficate is **certs.p12**
+Default name for the certificate is **certs.p12**

 ## Installing certificate for FGCI use